paritosh0707/Hate_Speech_Classification/README.md

 # Hate_Speech_Classification

+## Further To do task
-## To fix issue -> Model pusher to a folder model in ASW S3 bucket
+1. To fix issue -> Model pusher to a folder model in ASW S3 bucket
+2. create a sreamlit app and deploy over streamlit

 ## Project Workflows